webalish/plugins/README.md

 `alishplugins/alish-module` is a Laravel package which created to manage your large Laravel app using modules.
 Module is like a Laravel package, it has some views, controllers or models.
 This package is supported and tested in Laravel 8.

-Find out why you should use this package in the article: [Writing modular applications with laravel-modules]().

 ## Install